A statute of limitations is a period during which you must file your case.

 Contact us today to go over your case and discuss these details with a lawyer.

-Sometimes, you may not discover your injury until some time after the accident occurs.
+Sometimes, you may not discover your injury until after the accident occurs.
 In these types of cases, the statute of limitations begins running when you discover or reasonably should have discovered your injury.

 Some examples where this could arise include traumatic brain injury or asbestos cases.